jurdabos/vlc/docs/README.md

 https://valencia.opendatasoft.com/explore/dataset/estacions-contaminacio-atmosferiques-estaciones-contaminacion-atmosfericas/api/

-We can have a look at contamination data on a map to get an initial bearing on where the measurement locations are.
+We can have a look at contamination data on a map to get a bearing on where the measurement locations are.

 https://geoportal.valencia.es/apps/GeoportalHome/es/inicio/contaminacion-atmosferica-y-ruido